ML4VRP/ML4VRP2024/README.md

 ## <a id='api'>VRP Solution Evaluator </a>
 <!--extended from the version used in ML4VRP2023-->

-The solution evaluator has been extended from the version utilised in ML4VRP2023, with slight modifications to the syntax.
-Please keep reading &#x1F60A;
+The solution evaluator has been extended from the version utilised in ML4VRP2023, with slight modifications to the syntax. <b>Please follow the solution format specified on the [competition website](https://sites.google.com/view/ml4vrp#h.8tn33nmddfdh).</b>

 The Python script `evaluator.py` is the solution evaluation program to use.
 The solution evaluator takes a solution and the corresponding problem instance to
 - check feasibility of the solution,